edespino/cloudberry-site/docs/sys-admin/configure-database-system.md

     $ gpstop -u
     ```

-    For parameter changes that require a server restart, restart Cloudberry Database as follows:
+    For parameter changes that require a server restart, restart Apache Cloudberry as follows:

     ```shell
     $ gpstop -r